Easy-to-Use Absence Management

 Be aware of employee rights while on leave:

-- They have the right to ask you to consider flexible working.
-You don’t have to say yes.
+They have the right to ask you to consider flexible working.
+Employers don’t have to say yes.

-- Employees are also entitled to earn leave in lieu of bank holidays if they are normally entitled to take these as leave in addition to their standard annual leave.
+Employees are also entitled to earn time off in lieu of bank holidays if they are normally entitled to take these as leave in addition to their standard annual leave.

 Other Employee Rights that Are Sometimes Ignored

-- It is also against the law to discriminate against an employee (or prospective employee) because of them being pregnant.
-This includes asking job candidates questions of a personal nature and ensuring that employees are not being subjected to offensive comments or behavior.
+It is also against the law to discriminate against an employee (or prospective employee) because of them being pregnant.
+This includes asking job candidates questions of a personal nature and ensuring that employees are not being subjected to offensive comments or behaviour.

 Things Employees Must Not Do

 While having an employee off work to have or adopt a baby can be stressful for employers, it can also be an opportunity for employers to demonstrate their commitment to their employees.
-A caring, welcoming attitude towards staff goes a long way.
+A caring, welcoming attitude towards staff goes a long way for your employer brand and workplace culture.

 However, regardless of your company’s approach to parental leave – be sure that you keep track of all the relevant documents.
-You might find that HR document tracking software can be incredibly helpful for your organization, especially to ensure that the rules are followed and documented!
+You might find that HR software can be incredibly helpful for your organization, especially to ensure that the rules are followed, documented, and absences are visible!